McTavishLab/extensiphy/README.md

 - read_dir: the read directory is the directory of paired end reads that you wish to add to your tree.
 If you are renaming your reads with name_parser.py (which you absolutely should.
 File name schemes are generally terrible) then leave the r1_tail and r2_tail options alone so they function with the name_parser.py outputs.
 - output_type: Dictates if you want to only output a concatenated MSA fasta file or if you want to also output updated seperate loci fasta files as well.
 CURRENTLY ONLY USE CONCATENATED OPTION!
+- loci_positions: a csv file that delimits loci lengths in a concatenated fasta MSA.
+This will produced for your automatically if you input single locus MSAs or you can make one for your concatenated MSA fasta by using the format found in example_positions.csv in /testdata
 - single_locus_suffix: for use when inputting sepereate loci files.
 - outdir: the directory name to create and store your results in
 - bootstrapping: dictates whether you want a bootstrapped or single best tree. greatly affects speed.